WHAT IS THE CANADIAN INDEX OF CHILD AND YOUTH WELL-BEING?

 - Track progress toward commitments including the 2030 Sustainable Development Goals.

-- Do this with children and youth.
+- Do all of this with children and youth.

 *Your year of birth helps us tailor and prioritize youth specific activities and communications.
 All personal data is private and confidential.